-I also found it slightly off putting that that the book didn’t have chapters but was divided into six parts; Intuition, Alchemy, Conjure, Elemental, Gravity and Remedy.
-Another reviewer mentioned that The Rules of Magic reads more like a screenplay rather than a novel and I know exactly what she means (it will make a fantastic film).
+I also found it slightly off-putting that the book didn’t have chapters but was divided into six parts; Intuition, Alchemy, Conjure, Elemental, Gravity and Remedy.
+Another reviewer mentioned that The Rules of Magic reads more like a screenplay rather than a novel.
+I know exactly what she means, it will make a fantastic film!

 So, basically what I’m saying is…